The Importance Of “Being Mature”

-Figuring out what architecture style you are ready to move to is very important before jumping around great ideas vendors are selling you.
-Yes, the ideas are likely very good and the vendors may be right that you NEED those features, forms, concepts, etc. But, the question is your organization ready enough to adopt these service models?”
+Figuring out what architecture style you are ready to move to is very important before jumping around and adopting the great ideas vendors are selling you.
+Yes, those ideas are likely very good and the vendors may be right that you need those features, forms, concepts, etc. But, the question to ask will be… “Is your organization ready enough to adopt these service models?”
 This article seeks to explore this question and provide some answers for the reader.

-Moving into service models require a greater level of maturity as you add more responsibility.
-An internal standalone system or even enterprise integrated systems are used by trained users 9-5.
-You are responsible to the service level to employees, and if it isnt up, then management would reset employee expectations during those periods.
-This is much different than web applications calling those systems 24/7 to untrained users with access from anywhere.
+Moving into architecture service models require a greater level of maturity as you add more responsibility to the team supporting it.
+As the IT architect, you are responsible for providing the required service level to employees.
+And if the system is not up and running, then management would reset employee expectations during those periods.
+This is much different than current web applications calling those systems 24/7/365 to untrained users with access from anywhere.
 More so, if the services supporting the web application could be called by other ecosystems, people could now harvest and build many other interfaces for their own community.
-Now your are responsible to a service level of users you do not manage – which means re-setting expectations during downtime or slow periods is very, very difficult.
+Now you are responsible to a service level of users you do not manage That means resetting expectations during downtime or slow periods is very, very difficult.

-By having a view of your readiness to maturity into the service arena, this can let you know how much you need to invest in business, governance, methods, applications, architecture, information and infrastructure to get there.
+Having an understanding of your maturity in a service arena can let you know how much you need to invest in business, governance, methods, applications, architecture, information and infrastructure to reach your goal.

 The Service Integration Maturity Model (SIMM) is a standardized model for organizations to guide their SOA transformation journey.
-By having a standard maturity model, it becomes possible for the organizations or industry to benchmark their SOA levels, to have a roadmap for transformation to assist their planning and for vendors to offer services and software against these benchmarks.
+By having a standard maturity model, it becomes possible for the organizations or industry to benchmark their SOA levels and have a roadmap for transformation to assist their planning and for vendors to offer services and software against these benchmarks.
 (Wikipedia)

 |Silo (data integration)||Level One: The organization starts from proprietary and quite ad-hoc integration, rendering the architecture brittle in the face of change.|